How to Become a Good Merchandiser Tips

 Merchandiser:

 The role of Merchandiser is very demanding and varies from stages of the fashion industry like production, buying house, retail and sells and visual merchandiser.
 The work of merchandiser dynamically changes from industry to industry.
-The job profile of any merchandiser is also changing with the growth of apparel or fashion industry so that, the skills for a good merchandiser /merchandising changes drastically with respect to the form of merchandiser and stages of the garment/fashion industry.
+The job profile of any merchandiser is also changing with the growth of the apparel or fashion industry so that the skills for a good merchandiser /merchandising changes drastically with respect to the form of merchandiser and stages of the garment/fashion industry.

 Quality Requirement of a Good Merchandiser: